VermillionOsteichthyes/Bitcoinminer/README.md

 -
 - In the background folder you can add images.
 - If their images present in this folder on startup, the program will choose a random one to use as the background for the app.

+Colours
+-
+- In the service window there are text boxes to enter hex codes to set the colours of the various icons and text across the program.
+- 3, 6, and 8 digit hex codes are all acceptable.

 AHK
 -